Umami Girl is reader-supported. When you buy through links on our site, we may earn a commission. Learn more here.

-- 1 dozen peeled perfect hard-boiled eggs
+- 1 dozen large eggs

-- 1/2 cup mayonnaise
+- ½ cup (112 grams) mayonnaise

-- 2 teaspoons Dijon mustard
+- 2 teaspoons (10 grams) dijon mustard

-- 3/4 teaspoon fine sea salt
+- ½ teaspoon fine sea salt

-- 1/4 teaspoon freshly ground black pepper
+- ¼ teaspoon freshly ground black pepper

-- 1 medium shallot, minced
+- 1 small shallot, finely minced

 - Sweet Hungarian paprika, for sprinkling

 - Slice each egg in half lengthwise.

-- Mash yolks well with a fork.
+- Carefully remove yolks and place into a large mixing bowl.
+Mash well with a fork.